Paid Work in Canada

 Depending on the city you've chosen to begin your adventure in, you'll need to arrange flights to arrive at Vancouver International Airport (YVR) or Toronto Pearson International Airport (YYZ) on your programme start date.
 Airport transfers are not included but it is really easy to make your own way to the city centre hostels using taxis or public transport.

+We include your first 2 nights of accommodation upon arrival into Canada.
 Both our hostels in Vancouver and Toronto are clean, safe, and comfortable, and are set in fun and lively areas in the heart of each city.
 You'll share a dorm with up to five other travellers, you'll have your own locker, and access to shared bathrooms, a shared kitchen and common room, laundry facilities, and free Wifi.
-We include 2 nights of accommodation in your programme, and we can assist you in booking further nights in Canada before you travel.
+If you wish to arrive into Calgary or Montreal, we can arrange 2 nights of accommodation at these locations instead, but please note that our hosting centres are only in Vancouver and Toronto.

 Meals aren't provided during this programme, so you'll have a fantastic opportunity to try out the local cuisine – which is awesome, by the way.
 From poutine, to smoked meat, butter tarts to warming fish chowder, Canadians know what they're doing with food, so have fun trying as much of it as you can.